-The Fund classifies financial instruments issued as financial liabilities or equity instruments in accordance with the substance of the contractual terms of the instruments.
-The redeemable shares issued by the Fund provide investors with the right to require redemption for cash at a value proportionate to the investor's share in the Fund's net assets at the redemption date and, also in the event of the Fund's liquidation.
+The redeemable shares issued by the Fund provide investors with the right to require redemption for cash at a value proportionate to the investor's share in the Fund's net assets at the redemption date and also in the event of the Fund's liquidation.
 The redeemable shares are classified as financial liabilities and are measured at the present value of the redemption amounts.

-(h) Net asset value per redeemable share:
+(i) Net asset value per redeemable share: